Urban Abroad

 • Never argue about prices, haggle politely but never raise your voice in marketplaces.

-• Make sure to take sunscreen.
+• Make sure to take sunscreen with you.
 This is a place where you will get sunburnt without protection.

 • Don’t go where there are few other people in the vicinity; this includes secluded places.
 A simple rule: if there are families around, you’re probably safe.